A common misconception about personal injury cases is that most of them are resolved in…

 The best way to reduce hitting an animal on the road is to practice defensive driving, especially at night.
 It is best to be aware of your surroundings by using bright headlights and what animals you may encounter on the road.
 Make sure to be paying attention to animal crossing signs and movement along the side of the road if you drive in the early morning or evening (when many creatures are the most active looking for food or move from their preferred habitat).

 In addition, beware, as deer are pack animals and don’t tend to travel alone.
 If you encounter a deer, make sure to keep an eye out for more deer darting across the road.

 If you hit an animal, you should follow the steps below:

 - Pull over when it is safe.
 Depending on the size of the animal, your vehicle may suffer from serious damage.
 If you hit an animal, remain calm and regain control of your vehicle/ If you decide to pull over, guide your vehicle to the side of the road as safely as you can.
 Turn on your hazard lights and check on yourself and other passengers.

 - Contact the police.
 This is to prevent an animal from becoming a potential hazard for other drivers.
 Most of the time, the police will ask you questions and may have you fill out a police report, which can potentially help you when you file your insurance claim.

 Here at The Carlson Law Firm, we can help

 The aftermath of car accidents can be a headache.
 Therefore, you will want an attorney that cares and will advocate the best outcome for you and your case.
-Here at The Carlson Law Firm, our trial car accident attorneys want to be on your side.
+Here at The Carlson Law Firm, our car accident attorneys want to be on your side.
 With 45 years of experience, our attorneys will fight for the maximum compensation available while you recover from your injuries.
 Contact us today to schedule a free consultation.
 We care, we can help.